- 11 Dec 2024

 qwilt_cdn_certificates - Retrieves details about the certificates uploaded to the CDN by users in your organization.

-Learn more about the qwilt_cdn_certificates data source.qwilt_cdn_sites - Retrieves details about all sites, site configurations, and publishing operations.
+Learn more about the qwilt_cdn_certificate_templates data source.qwilt_cdn_sites - Retrieves details about all sites, site configurations, and publishing operations.
 You can retrieve a subset of data by using filters to specify a siteId, revisionId, or publishId.

-Learn more about the qwilt_cdn_sites data source.
+Learn more about the qwilt_cdn_origin_allow_list data source.

 Experiment with the data source example on our GitHub playground to learn how to query different resources within your configuration.